pioz/neutron-ruby-electron/README.md

 Neutron is a mini framework to build desktop app with [Electron](https://electron.atom.io/) and [Ruby](https://www.ruby-lang.org/).
 Neutron follow the pattern `MVC` where the `V` is handled by Electron and (if you want) [ReactJS](https://facebook.github.io/react/).
-The `MC` can be handled with pure Ruby code.
+The `MC` is handled with pure Ruby code.

 ## Installation

 Install it yourself as:

-    $ gem install neutron
+    $ gem install neutron-ruby-electron

 ## Usage